JunqiZhao888/buzz-llm/README.md

 2. Surpasses state-of-the-art performance in multi-document question answering by **7.69%** under the same memory limit, where full cache methods encounter out-of-memory issues.
 3. Demonstrates lower perplexity than state-of-the-art.

+For further details, please refer to the full paper on [arXiv](https://arxiv.org/pdf/2410.23079).

 ## Usage
 ### Dependencies